ram89toronto/1kpythonrun/README.md

 Description :  Write a program to create an array using linspace() and logspace() of numpy library ?

 File Name: 29.py
-Description : Write a program to create an array using arange() to write even and odd numbers between 1 to 100?
+Description : Write a program to create an array using numpy.arange() to write even and odd numbers between 1 to 100?

+File Name: 30.py
+Description : Write a program to create arrays using zeros() and ones()?